 Fish and seafood feature heavily on menus, and coconut and coconut milk crop up prominently in many dishes.
-Rice is the centre of most meals, but roti (flatbread, like Indian naan) and appam (hoppers) – pancakes made from a rice and coconut milk batter – are also used to mop up curries and sauces.
+Rice is the centre of most meals.
+Roti (flatbread, like Indian naan) and appam (hoppers) – pancakes made from a rice and coconut milk batter – are also a staple.
 Curries typically have more chilli than in India, and often include coconut.
 Maldive fish – sun dried tuna – is another popular local ingredient.

 Locals generally have richly spiced dishes for breakfast, but Western breakfasts are widely available.
-Street food is delicious, but to avoid stomach upsets steer clear of unpeeled fruit and salads, ice and ice cream.
+Street food is delicious, but to avoid stomach upsets, use your judgement wisely and only eat well-cooked dishes.
+Steer clear of unpeeled fruit and salads, ice and ice cream if necessary.

 Appam (hoppers): Bowl-shaped rice-flour and coconut milk pancakes, often served with a soft-baked egg on top.

 Idi Appa (stringhoppers): Squashed nests of fine rice noodles.

 Roti: Sri Lankan flatbread, often made with coconut, which accompanies most meals.